Chatiw-Alternative/.github/profile/README.md

 Are you feeling restricted by the limitations of Chatiw and seeking a more fulfilling online chat experience?
-Look no further than [Everyone.chat](https://everyone.chat), where diversity, user-friendliness, and security converge to create the ultimate chatting platform.
+Look no further than [Everyone.chat](https://everyone.chat), where diversity, user-friendliness, and security converge to create the ultimate chatting platform, featured as one of the [top no registration chatting sites](linktr.ee/no.reg.chat).
 Why Everyone.chat Stands Out:

 # Everyone.chat offers a myriad of advantages over Chatiw, ensuring a richer and more engaging chat environment: